-Welcome to the website of Māmalahoa where you will find information and gain insight on the Royal Order of Kamehameha I (Order) in general and Māmalahoa in particular.
-While the Order is Hawaii’s oldest Hawaiian organization and is one of the most iconic organizations associated with Hawaii’s recent past, the Order remains an enigma to the vast majority of Hawaii and World.
-As such, there is a need for enlightenment regarding this very important and significant organization, especially for Kānaka ‘Ōiwi (aboriginal peoples of Hawai‘i).
+Welcome to the website of Heiau o Māmalahoa, moku o Hāmākua, Hilo, and Ka‘u.
+Here you will find information and gain insight on the Royal Order of Kamehameha I (Order) in general and Māmalahoa in particular.
+While the Order is Hawai‘i’s oldest Hawaiian organization and the last remaining viable institution of the Kingdom of Hawai‘i, the Order remains an enigma to many in Hawai‘i and most of the World.
+Accordingly, it is our hope that this website will provide enlightenment regarding this unique and honorable organization.

 Authorized by the 35th Article of the 1864 Constitution of the Kingdom of Hawai‘i, King Kamehameha V established the Order of Kamehameha I by Royal Decree on April 11, 1865 at the ‘Iolani Palace.
 The Royal Decree was made with the endorsement of the King’s Privy Council of State, established the Order’s mission, and authorized the Order to carry out its kuleana, in perpetuity, as an institution of the Kingdom of Hawai‘i.